I, Borg: Watch guides

 The Nerdist included this episode as part of a story arc of this TV show.
-They propose a story arc with the Enterprise 1701-D confronting the Borg, that would include "Q Who?", "The Best of Both Worlds", "I, Borg", and "Descent".
+They proposed a story arc with the Enterprise 1701-D confronting the Borg, that would include "Q Who?", "The Best of Both Worlds", "I, Borg" and "Descent".

-SyFy Wire recommended this episode for binge watching, noting how the episode introduces the recovering Borg 'Hugh' played by Jonathan Del Arco.
+SyFy Wire recommended this episode for binge-watching, noting how the episode introduces the recovering Borg 'Hugh' played by Jonathan Del Arco.

 Home media release

-"I Borg" was first released on VHS cassette in the United States and Canada on October 7, 1997.
+"I, Borg" was first released on VHS cassette in the United States and Canada on October 7, 1997.
 The episode was later released in the United States on November 5, 2002, as part of the season five DVD box set.
 It was subsequently released as part of the Star Trek: Fan Collective – Borg collection on DVD, which brought together the Borg-themed episodes from The Next Generation, Star Trek: Voyager and Star Trek: Enterprise.
 The first Blu-ray release was in the United States on November 19, 2013, followed by the United Kingdom on November 18.

-Star Trek: Picard

-In summer 2019, it was announced that Del Arco would reprise his role as Hugh in the television show Star Trek: Picard, going on to appear in three episodes during season 1 of that series.